 - Académie: Train in other IRCAM composition software during the Académie season at IRCAM and learn how renowned composers use that technology for their own creations.

 Engage with an international community of renowned composers and musicians.
-The study abroad program is scheduled during the IRCAM’s ManiFESTE festival, providing a wealth of opportunities to attend concerts, conferences, exhibitions, and happenings around multi-media and new music technology and composition.
+The study abroad program is scheduled during IRCAM’s ManiFESTE festival, providing a wealth of opportunities to attend concerts, conferences, exhibitions, and happenings around multi-media and new music technology and composition.
 There will also be a weekend outing to Brittany to discover that legendary region and its musical heritage.

 Dates, Deadlines & Fees